June in the Garden with Glendoick's Kenneth Cox

 6. Hardy Geraniums

-Not to be confused with the tender ones used in tubs and baskets, these tough easy plants are so useful for running arund under or between other shrubs.
-Choose from a wide range fo sizes and colours.
+Not to be confused with the tender ones used in tubs and baskets, these tough easy plants are so useful for running around under or between other shrubs.
+Choose from a wide range of sizes and colours.
 The best of all is 'Rozanne' recently voted Chelsea plant of the 20th century.
 Amazing colour and it flowers for up to 6 months.
 Lot of others are equally worth growing.

 7. Coloured leave spectacular with Physocarpus and Sambucus.

 These very tough vigorous shrubs have white or pink flowers in summer but are mainly grown for their amazing coloured leaves.
-Very easy and you can cut them back if they get too big.

 8. Dianthus (pinks, carnations)